Yuchan48/react-weather-app/README.md

 - you can check the current weather and hourly/7days forecast at the current location,

-- it fetches the data from openweathermap API.
+- it fetches the data from the openweathermap API.

 - when it's loading, it shows with the loading icon.

-- if your device's location setting is off,  it will show the weather in berlin.
+- if your device's location setting is off nor IP Address is unavailable, the default location is in berlin.

-- when you press the refresh button, it will get the creent information.
+- when you press the refresh button, it will get the current information.

 #### current weather